Granshmeyr/twtdl/README.md

 # twtdl

-> Download Twitch VODs and burn chat with one command.
+> Download Twitch VODs and burn chat with one command

 twtdl is a bare-bones wrapper used to trivialize VOD + chat rendering for offline viewing.